-The Copyright Office's fiscal 2021 funding request provides resources necessary to continue the progress already started towards the Office's strategic goals, which include: (1) meeting the mandates of the MMA, (2) modernization of the Office's IT systems and applications, including the Office's historical records initiative, and (3) modernization of the Office's business environment and practices so that the Office's core registration and recordation services are delivered as efficiently as possible.
+The Copyright Office's fiscal 2021 funding request provides resources necessary to continue the progress already started towards the Office's strategic goals.
+As mentioned above, the Office's strategic plan includes focus areas such as expert law and policy advice and modernizing information technology and business process, among other things.
+To advance these goals, the Office is seeking specific funding regarding: (1) meeting the mandates of the MMA; (2) modernization of the Office's IT systems and applications, including the Office's historical records initiative; and (3) modernization of the Office's business environment and practices so that the Office's core registration and recordation services are delivered as efficiently as possible.
+In late March, we updated our modernization webpage4 to reflect ongoing work for both IT and non-IT initiatives.